install the install.load package

-You will also need to download both files (http://www.ecoccs.com/R_Examples/Third_Creek_Water_Distribution_Project.inp and http://www.ecoccs.com/R_Examples/Third_Creek_Water_Distribution_Project.rpt) to the working directory on your computer.
+1. will also need to download both files {https://www.ecoccs.com/R_Examples/Third_Creek_Water_Distribution_Project.inp and https://www.ecoccs.com/R_Examples/Third_Creek_Water_Distribution_Project.rpt} to the current working directory on your computer

 # load needed packages using the load_package function from the install.load